 Gran Cafe Tortoni

 A grand coffee house with a longstanding history, Café Tortoni is a must see on your Buenos Aires exploration.
-Unpretentious and with an old world charm, patrons can rest a while in the high ceiling dining hall while sipping on a freshly brewed Argentinean coffee.
-Snacks are on offer throughout the day with a hint of a Spanish flair.
+Unpretentious and with an old world charm, patrons can rest a while under the high ceiling of the dining hall, while sipping on a freshly brewed Argentinean coffee.
+Snacks with a hint of a Spanish flair are on offer throughout the day.
 Visit any day of the week and perhaps catch a glimpse of one of the many tango shows or jazz concerts that take place on the small stage.

 Address: Avenida de Mayo 825

 Presidents, movie stars, and Porteños come here for the best meat in Buenos Aires.
 In fact, the restaurant has its own estancia (ranch), which raises the cattle used for its famous grilled lomito and cuadrillo (beef cheeks).
 The wine cellar is well stocked with superb Argentine wines and the service is impeccable.
 If you have to wait long for a table, as you undoubtedly will, enjoy a glass of champagne in the cigar bar.
 Reservations are recommended.
 Open daily from 12pm to midnight.

 Address: Av.
 Alicia Moreau de Justo 550

 Telephone: +54 (11) 4313 1336